StefanKourou/ProgrammingII/README.md

 ![UML](https://github.com/StefanKourou/ProgrammingII/blob/main/Progr2omadiki/src/main/javadoc/UML.PNG)

  ## Data Structures & Algorithms:
  For the making of the app, various data storage and manipulation tools were used.
 One of them being [Sqlite](https://www.sqlite.org/index.html) that was used as the internal Data Base of the whole application.
-Algorithms that were used were created using Java and their application consists of making the connection between Sqlite & the program, sending and receiving info from the Database, as well as making sure the user can navigate the app easily.
+Algorithms that were used were written using Java and their application consists of making the connection between Sqlite & the program, sending and receiving info from the Database, as well as making sure the user can navigate the app easily.